Climbing has helped Georgia, a woman on the autism spectrum, to confront her issues and realize that, for her, ‘normal’ just isn’t.

 This documentary follows Kyle as he prepares to compete in the 2014 Washington State Special Olympics.

 Hip-hop artist Cam Lasley – “Every night I go to sleep – I see visions in my dream – It could be reality – If I would just go for it.”

 A mother’s mental strength is tested when she enrolls her son with autism in an ice skating program.

-For a boy who feels raindrops are as uncomfortable as bullets and puddles as dangerous as whirlpools, how can being submerged in a pool be relaxing?
+For a boy who feels puddles are as dangerous as whirlpools, how can being submerged in a pool be relaxing?

 Explore the playful ambition of Hannah Dempsey, a young dancer and athlete with Down syndrome.

 The film follows a bride and groom’s various journeys on the morning of their wedding, with an expected twist.

 Harry has Autism and signs of muscular dystrophy.
 His lifestyle has not been forced on him – quite in contrast, he has even chosen it.

 A high school student with Down syndrome pursues her crush in hopes of securing a date for the Valentine’s Day Dance.